simon-lang/mars-rover-image-viewer/readme.md

 ## TODO

 - Directives + Templates
-- HTML5 Date Input
+- Send page param to NASA API.
+Add pagination controls
+- Use Mission Manifest API to determine acceptable dates
-- Dupes in repeater
+- Datepicker
-- Error handling for bad API calls
+- Better error handling for bad API calls
-- Only show camera+rover combos that exist
 - Add routing (so clicking browser back/forward will navigate between tabs)
 - Server Side Persistence
-- Tidy the UI display and bring it more in line with the mockups
+- Further bring the UI display more in line with the mockups
-- Limit search results to 20 at a time
-- Smooth Image loading directives
+- Smooth Image loading directive
-- More unit tests
+- Add unit tests that actually showcase proper ui testing

+## Known Issues

+- Possibly a development issue only, however on a few occasions I have managed to get duplicate items in the collected items which results in an angular ngDupes error being thrown. `localStorage.clear()` in console to resolve.
+Can not reliably reproduce now.

 ## Disclaimer